 Estes Park Utilities personnel, or contractors with official identification, will arrive at the property and knock on the door.
 If the resident answers, they will provide a brief overview of the following:

-- There will be a brief power outage, so if there are any medical devices, computer or other electronic device operating, the installer should be notified and will request time for that outage.
+- There will be a brief power outage, so if there are any medical devices, computers, or other electronic devices operating, the installer should be notified and will request a time for that outage.

 - Utilities personnel will conduct a visual inspection of the meter socket.
-Although not required, this is being done as part of staff\'s commitment to safety.
+Although not required, this is being done as part of the staff's commitment to safety.

 - The entire process should take about 15 minutes.